After the sale of Suters, what happened to various family members involved with the company ?.......

 Robert Suter continued in the retail business working for the John Lewis Partnership at Brent Cross, West London and High Wycombe until finally retiring in 2013.

 Philip Suter became involved with the property business setting up Frank Farr & Sons residential lettings in 1984 and JNP's Lettings in 2001.
-With his wife Gráinne, they established jml Training Consultancy under the Jeffrey Milner Ltd company and also beacme involved with online marketing for insurance products.
+With his wife Gráinne, they established jml Training Consultancy under the Jeffey Milner Ltd company and also beacme involved with online marketing for insurance products.

 Other Members of the Suter family who had worked for Suters Ltd